attilathedud/CSGOMultihack/README.md

-CSGOMultihack
+CSGOTriggerBot
 =============

-A repo to hold continuing development on a CSGO multihack
+A proof-of-concept that demonstrated using CSGO's internal nametags to trigger a shot.